Microscopic description of exciton-polaritons in microcavities: Exact results for a single exciton-polariton

 Figure~\ref{fig:energies} shows how our numerical results compare with the energies and photon fractions of the upper and lower polariton states predicted by the two-level model \eqref{eq:2lvl}.
 In the regime $\Omega \ll \eb$, we find good agreement between the two models, where the LP and UP states respectively correspond to the first and second lowest energy eigenstates of Eq.~\eqref{eq:vareqs}.
 Note that there will be deviations when the UP state approaches the electron-hole continuum at large photon-exciton detuning, since the two-level model cannot capture the fact that the UP evolves into the $2s$ exciton state in this limit --- see the energy in the limit of large detuning in Fig.~\ref{fig:energies}(a), and the associated strong suppression of the photonic component in Fig.~\ref{fig:energies}(d).

-For very strong light-matter coupling, where $\Omega \sim \eb$, the two-level model fails to describe the UP state even close to resonance, $\delta = 0$, since in this case, the photon becomes strongly coupled to higher energy exciton states and the electron-hole continuum.
+\mmp{The regime of very strong light-matter coupling, where $\Omega \sim \eb$, can now be achieved in a range of materials~\cite{Sanvitto2016,Guillet2016}.
+In this case,} the two-level model fails to describe the UP state even close to resonance, $\delta = 0$, since the photon becomes strongly coupled to higher energy exciton states and the electron-hole continuum.
 This manifests itself as a suppression of the photon fraction in the second lowest eigenstate of Eq.~\eqref{eq:vareqs}, as displayed in Fig.~\ref{fig:energies}(e,f).
 Such behavior cannot be captured by simply including the 2$s$ exciton state, like in the case of weaker Rabi coupling.
 Indeed, we find that it cannot even be fully described with a model that includes all the exciton bound states, thus highlighting the importance of the electron-hole continuum.
 However, note that for the parameters shown in Fig.~\ref{fig:energies}(a-c), the UP state obtained within the microscopic model always lies below the continuum, and it thus still corresponds to a discrete line in the energy spectrum (if we neglect photon loss and sample disorder).

 To further elucidate the behavior of the polariton states, we calculate the spectral response that one can observe in experiment.
 Specifically, we focus on the scenario where the detuning is tuned to resonance (i.e., $\delta = 0$) and the polariton momentum $\Q$ is varied.
 Thus, we solve the equations for the finite center-of-mass case in Appendix~\ref{app:FiniteQ} and then numerically obtain the photon propagator at momentum $\Q$ and energy $E$: